rust-lang/rfcs/text/0000-advance-security-disclosure.md

   there are valid reasons for not acting on the notifications before removing the organization.
 Organizations can re-apply later.

-* The organization either accidentally violated confidentiality multiple times without taking appropriate steps to prevent it from happening again, or intentionally/maliciously violated confidentiality one time.
+* The organization either accidentally violated confidentiality more than once without having taken appropriate steps to prevent it from happening again after the first violation, or intentionally/maliciously violated confidentiality one time.
 Organizations will only be able to re-apply with full consent from the whole Security Response WG and Rust Core Team.

 The decision will be made by the WG, and can be appealed to the Rust Core Team.